 NOTE – “Will they do the job” is becoming more and more important in today’s buoyant economic climate, Sigma Recruitment have noticed a very large spike in counter offers, so ensuring the candidate can do the job and is motivated to undertake an ambitious move is key from the outset.

-Personality wise will they fit within the team and settle long term, are their career goals and career progression plan in line with what the company can offer?
+We assess if their personality will fit within the team and settle long term.
+Also, we assess whether their career goals and career progression plan is in line with what the company can offer?

 Typical Assessment – Sigma Recruitment assesses a candidate “corporate match” by again probing with in depth questions during the screening progress whilst at the same time making sure that we are aware of the culture, opportunities and future direction of the clients business.

 - “How would you describe your communication style?”

 - “How do you handle conflicts with colleagues?”

 - “What do you know about our company culture and values?”

 - “What qualities do you think make a good team player?”